insanity54/nanowrimo2017_practice/all.md

 The air conditioned cafeteria created a refreshing feeling.
 The two enjoyed green tea and snacks from the drink bar as they sit under the elegant brick vaulted ceilings.
 Marth gobbled mini muffins as fast as he could, in order to sustain himself until lunch.
 Shizuma laughed and sipped tea.

+---
+---
+layout:    myLayout
+title:	   "Day 12"
+---

----"What class do you have next?"
+"What class do you have next?"
 Shizuma asked Marth.

 Marth paused, with muffins half chewed in his mouth.
 He hadn't thought that far ahead, as he was appreciating the moment of eating yummy snacks with Miyu.
 Marth quickly chewed his food and swallowed.